 Cleaning is an industry that has avoided change for too long.
 When Soobr Ltd. was founded in 2020 it felt like a breath of fresh air.
-Soobr Ltd. revolutionised the cleaning industry through data acquisition and artificial intelligence.
+Soobr Ltd. revolutionized the cleaning industry through data acquisition and artificial intelligence.
 Smart room sensors collect data regarding room occupancy and patterns.
 This technology is using LoRaWAN which allows devices to communicate the needed distances while minimizing battery usage.

 Based on the collected data the Soobr cockpit plans cleaning tours which are visible through a tablet, providing a simple map of the spaces reflecting the demand by filling individual rooms with different colors.
 This heightened transparency deploys staff to clean only when needed which leads to a time saving of up to 15%.
 The Soobr platform is based on akenza, which is responsible for the LoRaWAN connectivity and device management.

-How to build your own smart office
+How to build your own Smart Office

 The great thing about modern office solutions is their variety.
 You can creatively design your very own solution and listen to stakeholder needs at the same time.
 And the opportunities for novel solutions don’t limit themselves to the problematics of hybrid work.
-To relieve customer service desks, self service buttons allow for one push to trigger notifications reaching responsible personnel.
-Critical asset monitoring performs real-time analysis on the status of critical assets such as fire extinguishers in the building and temperature alerts improve and automate monitoring capabilities.
+To relieve customer service desks, self-service buttons allow for one push to trigger notifications reaching responsible personnel.
+Critical asset monitoring performs real-time analysis on the status of critical assets such as fire extinguishers in the building and temperature alerts to improve and automate monitoring capabilities.

 Whatever your post-covid workplace requirements are, akenza provides customizable solutions.
 Our broad offerings of smart office cases tested by our various customers help you to adapt to change in the workplace and prepare your space for future uncertainties.